GDPR for charities: How charities in the UK can comply with GDPR

 Many experts suggest appointing a DPO because of the various advantages it may bring, such as the capacity to interact efficiently and compliantly with data subjects and supervisory authorities.

-You have the option of hiring an internal or external DPO.
+You also have the option of hiring an internal or external DPO.
 DataGuard can assist you in achieving GDPR compliance by acting as your external DPO.

 How does the GDPR affect your Charity?